2018 ATP Finals: Singles

 On August 11, Rafael Nadal became the first qualifier to the event.

 Rafael Nadal formally began his season at the Australian Open, Nadal faced Marin Čilić in the quarterfinal, but retired in the fifth set due to a hip injury.
 Nadal withdrew from the Mexican Open, Indian Wells Masters, and Miami Open due to an injury.
 At the Monte Carlo Masters, Nadal successfully defended his title, won a record-breaking 31st Masters title and his 11th title in Monte Carlo, beating Kei Nishikori in the final.
 Nadal went on to win his 11th title in Barcelona Open, defeating Stefanos Tsitsipas in straight sets in the final, becoming the first player in the open era to win 400 matches on both clay and hard.
 Fresh after achieving the 'Undecima' at Monte Carlo and Barcelona, Nadal failed to defend his title at the Mutua Madrid Open, when he lost in straight sets to Dominic Thiem in the quarterfinals, ending his 21-match and record 50-set winning streaks on clay.
 At the Italian Open, Nadal captured his 8th title in the event, defeating Alexander Zverev in three sets, thus overtaking John McEnroe in the fourth place on the list of most titles won in the Open Era.
 Then at the French Open, Nadal won his 17th Grand Slam title, beating Dominic Thiem in the final in three sets.

 Going into Wimbledon Championships, Nadal reached the semifinals for the first time since 2011, where he faced long-time rival Novak Djokovic, in a match that lasted 5 hours and 17 minutes, spread over two days, becoming the second-longest Wimbledon semifinal in history.
 Djokovic defeated Nadal in five sets with the fifth set being 10–8.
 At the Rogers Cup, Nadal defeated Stefanos Tsitsipas in the final to win a record-extending 33rd Masters 1000 title.
 Nadal was the top seed during his title defense at the US Open.
-However, he retired in his semi-final matchup against Juan Martin del Potro due to knee pain.
+However, he retired in his semi-final matchup against Juan Martín del Potro due to knee pain.
 He then skipped the Asian Swing due to the same injury and the Rolex Paris Masters due to an abdominal injury.
 On November 5, he confirmed his withdrawal from the ATP Finals due to an ankle injury.

 On September 8, Novak Djokovic and Roger Federer qualified for the event.